nrempel/sleek/vscode-extension/README.md

 ---

 > **Contributing?**
-> For development, CI/CD, and testing details, see the [project CI-CD guide](../CI-CD.md).
+> For development, CI/CD, and testing details, see the [project releases guide](../RELEASES.md).

 ## Development